 The original evaluation for Project X was done in 2010, and the graph below summarizes the financials in terms of revenue at maturity.
 This was the promise.

 Had this company relied solely on the value in the spreadsheet, they would have ultimately delivered the promise.
 However, for this company, they looked beyond the spreadsheet.
 Their evaluations were not based on an agreed set of assumptions.
-They considered many different scenarios, both upside and downside.
-They had a tangible and clear understanding not of just what the project was worth on the spreadsheet, but on what factors drove the value in the spreadsheet.
+They considered many different scenarios, both upside, and downside.
+They had a tangible and clear understanding not of just what the project was worth on the spreadsheet, but of what factors drove the value in the spreadsheet.

 This tangibility of the upside and downside is the key.
 It allows the decision to invest to be made in ways that are subtle but profoundly more powerful than the traditional method.